 A FSA ID (Federal Student Aid ID) is required to complete an MPN.
 This may be obtained from the U.S. Department of Education via the website, https://fsaid.ed.gov/npas/index.htm.
 A student will need the FSA ID to complete a Direct Loan, Entrance Counseling and MPN.
 A parent will need this for a PLUS loan.
 (This is the same FSA ID used to sign the online FAFSA.)

 Signing the Direct Loan MPN

 If you have been awarded a Direct loan, you MUST complete a Master Promissory Note (MPN) and Entrance Counseling before your funds will be released to the school.
-You will be required to use your FSA ID to e-sign.
+You will be required to use your Student FSA ID to e-sign.
 These documents may be accessed by clicking on the link below:

 Signing the Direct PLUS MPN

 If the parent wants to apply for a Direct PLUS Loan they MUST complete ALL three steps of the PLUS Request Process before the funds will be released to the school.

 - Complete the Parent PLUS Loan Application here

 - Complete an MPN (Loan Agreement for PLUS Loan) here

 - Complete the appropriate PLUS Request Form. (refer to PDF below)

 - If the PLUS is denied, you have the option to appeal the adverse credit, use a cosigner.
 If you do not intend to pursue either an additional amount may be added to the students unsubsidized loan by emailing firstname.lastname@example.org.